 The bulbs of the Allium cepa L. (Onion) and Allium sativum (Garlic) were purchased from the Big Bazaar, Bhopal, and Madhya Pradesh, India during the winter of 2022.
 The outer dried peels of both were collected, cleaned, washed twice and were cut into small pieces separately.
 Both dried peel materials were ground into a soft powder by using an electrical grinder.
 The extract was produced by mixing 10 gm of each peel soft powder in 500 ml distilled water.
-The solution was heated at 70 °C was stored in a refrigerator.
+The solution was heated at 70 °C for 2 hours with magnetic stirring.
+The resulting solution was cooled at room temperature and filtered.
+The filtrate was stored in a refrigerator.